megothub/vagrant-docker-osx-nodejs-server/README.md

 Vagrant machine definition.
 Docker in our case.

 ### Dockerfile
-Contains instruction to build Docker image.
-We update Ubuntu repos and system files, install Node.js, create a public www directory and move Node.js app to it.
-Then instructions tell to run the app and expose one network port outside the container.
+Contains instructions to build Docker image.
+Docker updates Ubuntu repos and system files, installs Node.js, creates a public www directory and moves out Node.js app to it.
+Then instructions tell Docker to run the app and expose one network port outside the container.

 ### app.js
 Simple Node.js server.
 It responds to everything with 'Hello World'.
 Listening on '0.0.0.0' within the container.